marcusbritanicus/NewBreeze/README.md

 * Fast startup and browsing
 * Folder, text, html and image quick preview
 * File Association support
-* Provides List and Icon View
+* Provides categorized List, Icon and Details View
 * Lists the drives/bookmarks in the sidebar
 * Full drag and drop support
 * Bookmark Support